 But the same can be said of investing in any stock.
 And if you’re reading this article, I hope you already understand that stocks over time can be an excellent and sound investment.
 Stock prices no matter what the cost, can fluctuate erratically over time.

 Investing in stocks can be a highly rewardable path to reaching your financial goals.
-And the simple truth is that a stock that is trading under $10 can offer you the ability to make huge gains.
+And the simple truth is that good stocks under $10 can offer you the ability to make huge gains.
 You need to know what to look for of course.

 Fortunately, in this article, we’ve done a lot of that research for you.
 But there is one caveat about investing in stocks under $10.
 This should only make up a small portion of the stock portion of your portfolio.